- Get Started with Threat Center

 For Advanced Analytics detections, to review all events for the user or asset in the Advanced Analytics Smart Timeline™, click View Timeline in Advanced Analytics.

-For Correlation Rules detections, to review more information about the correlation rule that created the detection, click Rule Definition:
+For correlation rule detections, to review more information about the correlation rule that created the detection, click Rule Definition, then view:

 Name – The correlation rule name.